 “I came to Folkestone over 10 years ago, before it had begun its transformation.
 I can honestly say, I thought I didn’t need to come back!
 However, a friend of mine was down here and I came to help him with some work on his house.
 We came down to the Harbour Arm for a beer and I needed to bring Sammy to show her what it had become.
 We both came down a few weeks later and walked the length of the Arm.
 As we got to the Lighthouse we decided that this was where we needed to be.
 So, packed up, sold up and moved down here 2 years later.

 “It wasn’t an overly sunny day, in fact, it could have been quite windy, but that wasn’t an issue.
 When you can have a 360° perspective on your surroundings, as we could from the Lighthouse, it gave us that push we needed.
 You can see where history started here and we were thinking about the next stages of our lives; it was time to make a change.

 “There was one crucial conversation I remember having with Mark from Sole Kitchen.
 I didn’t know him then, but I’d got a glass of wine and a lager from him and asked ‘Is it always like this?’
 His answer: ‘You’ve picked a good day, but it can be as good as this if you want it to be…’ He told us a bit of his story and his inspiration and that was what we needed to hear.”

 making the move

 “I think that if you’re going to move somewhere you should always visit in the winter.
 You need to see if you like it at the greyest, rainy time of year.
 Folkestone always seems to have something to offer, regardless of what time of year it is.
 All the work that’s been going on creatively gave us hope that this is a really exciting place to grow into.
-Diane and Denise Dever invited us to the Arm to trade in August 2021 and I think that we really do belong here.”
+Now we have our bricks and mortar place and are growing into our next slot on Tontine Street.
+We really do belong here.”